moq-wg/moq-transport/draft-ietf-moq-transport.md

 objects from the group sequence and object sequence as defined in the `Track Request Parameters`.

+### Selecting Track ID values {#track-id-values}

+Track-IDs are used unambiguously by the receiver to identify the track to which an Object belongs.
+Receivers MUST ensure that each Suggested Track ID is only used for one single track in the scope of the connections.

+DISCUSS: can we have two subscriptions for the same track in a given connection?
+If yes, uniqueness should be "per subscription".

+Track-IDs can be provided by either the receiver or the publisher (see {{message-subscribe-ok}} and {{message-subscribe-confirm}}).
+To guarantee uniqueness, we differentiate two Track-ID scopes:

+* Track-IDs chosen by a client MUST be odd numbers
+* Track-IDs chosen by a server MUST be even numbers

+DISCUSS: we use here "client" and "server" instead of "receiver" and "publisher", so that servers that receive a track from a client can use the same track ID when publishing the track to another client.
+Is this the right choice?

 ## SUBSCRIBE OK {#message-subscribe-ok}

 A `SUBSCRIBE OK` control message is sent for successful subscriptions.